-- Government health administration authorities; - · Government agencies procuring biodefense products for military or public use, including some for which we may become a sole-source vendor; - Private health coverage insurers; - Managed care organizations; and
+- Government health administration authorities:

+- Government agencies procuring biodefense products for military or public use, including some for which we may become a sole-source vendor;

+- Private health coverage insurers;

+- Managed care organizations; and

-· Other organizations.
+- Other organizations.

 If we fail to obtain appropriate reimbursement, we could be prevented from successfully commercializing our potential products.
-There are efforts by governmental and third-party payers to contain or reduce the costs of healthcare through various means, including the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, which provides a new Medicare prescription drug benefit that was recently implemented and mandates other reforms.
+There are efforts by governmental and third-party payers to contain or reduce the costs of healthcare through various means, including the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, which provides Medicare prescription drug benefits and mandates other reforms.
 We expect that there will continue to be a number of legislative proposals to implement government controls.
 The adoption of such proposals or reforms could impair our business.